Choosing a Virtual Pipe Organ

 Although this might still seem daunting, bear in mind that all VPOs have much in common - they all need a computer, a MIDI-capable console and an audio system with at least two channels.
 Therefore, having invested in these, in some ways it does not matter much which one you go for in the first instance provided your PC is up to the job.
-All of them are free or they have a free evaluation version, and most have more than one free sample set.
+Most of them are free and most have more than one free sample set.
 So you can always move to a different VPO subsequently without losing very much, if anything, in cash terms unless you will need to upgrade your PC or expand the audio system.
 If you still feel stumped, maybe just take a deep breath and go for it - build the simplest of set-ups with a single MIDI keyboard in the first instance, together with an ordinary computer such as one you might have lying around, and download one of the simpler VPOs.
 Once you get it going - and eventually you will - you will feel overjoyed (promise!), even though it might not fully meet what you had in mind originally.
 But having got a long way up the learning curve by doing this, you will then be in a much stronger position to refine your set-up as the next step.

 Mention should be made of a major downside which could affect any VPO.
 It arises because they all rely on a PC to drive the system.
 Unfortunately, the PC is probably the most ephemeral and short-lived consumer item known to mankind.
 To illustrate this, ask yourself how many people are still using PCs which are 10 years old or more.
 A 10 year old PC today (late 2016) means it will quite likely still be running Windows XP (what's that?) because Vista had yet to appear, and it will be unable to access more than 4 GB of memory unless the motherboard was one of the rare examples which could accept more.
 Also the then-uncommon 64 bit version of XP would have been required as well.
 For peripherals such as sound cards, only old-fashioned PCI expansion slots will probably be available in these old computers, and these have long been superseded.
 The CPU will quite possibly be a single-core device running at less than 2 GHz.